frankaemika/docs/source/ros_introduction.rst

 Other examples are started in the same way.

-franka_moveit_config
+panda_moveit_config
 --------------------
-This package contains partly auto generated files that connect the FRANKA ARM to the MoveIt! motion planning framework.
-It contains three move-groups:
+This package contains partly auto generated files that provide an out-of-the-box MoveIt! configuration for Panda Arm and Hand.

- * franka_with_gripper (default, robot and gripper)
- * franka (robot only)
- * franka_gripper (gripper only)

 To control the robot with MoveIt! launch the following three files: